-Another industry trend is the expansion of automated buying and selling of advertising through new channels, including mobile, which has market growth rates exceeding those of the desktop channel and is a critical area of operational focus for us.
-The growth of automated buying and selling of advertising is also expanding into new markets, and in some markets the adoption of automated digital advertising is greater than in the United States.
+The growth of automated buying and selling of advertising is also expanding into new geographic markets, and in some markets the adoption of automated digital advertising is greater than in the United States.
 We intend to expand our business in existing territories served and enter new territories.

 We generate revenue from buyers and sellers who use our solution for the purchase and sale of advertising inventory.
 Buyers use our solution to reach their intended audiences by purchasing advertising inventory that we make available or in some cases purchase from sellers through our solution.
-We recognize revenue upon the completion of a transaction, which is when an impression has been delivered to the consumer viewing a website or application, subject to satisfying all other revenue recognition criteria.
+We recognize revenue upon fulfillment of our contractual obligations in connection with a completed transaction, subject to satisfying all other revenue recognition criteria, including (i) persuasive evidence of an arrangement existing, (ii) delivery having occurred or services having been rendered, (iii) the fees being fixed or determinable, and (iv) collectibility being reasonably assured.
 We generally bill and collect the full purchase price of impressions from buyers in RTB transactions, together with other fees, if applicable.
 For arrangements in which pricing is determined through our auction process and we are not the primary obligor for the purchase of advertising inventory, or for those arrangements whereby we generate revenue directly from sellers who maintain the primary relationship with buyers and utilize our solution to transact and optimize their activities, we have determined we do not act as the principal and accordingly we report revenue on a net basis.
 For arrangements in which we manage advertising campaigns on behalf of the buyer by acting as the primary obligor in the purchase of advertising inventory, we exercise discretion in establishing prices, we have credit risk, and we independently select and purchase inventory from the seller, we have determined that we act as the principal and accordingly we report revenue on a gross basis.
+For additional information refer to the revenue erecognition policy described in "Critical Accounting Policies and Estimates."

-For the three months ended September 30, 2015 and 2014, our revenue was \$64.3 million and \$32.2 million, respectively, representing a year-overyear increase of 100%, and our managed revenue was \$244.4 million and \$168.2 million, respectively, representing a year-over-year increase of 45%.
-For the three months ended September 30, 2015 and 2014, our net loss was \$3.0 million and \$4.6 million, respectively, and our Adjusted EBITDA was \$12.6 million and \$4.8 million, respectively.
-For the nine months ended September 30, 2015 and 2014, our revenue was \$154.5 million and \$83.5 million, respectively, representing a year-over-year increase of 85%, and our managed revenue was \$668.7 million and \$451.3 million, respectively, representing a year-over-year increase of 48%.
-For the nine months ended September 30, 2015 and 2014, our net loss was \$20.0 million and \$20.1 million, respectively, and our Adjusted EBITDA was \$23.4 million and \$5.8 million, respectively.
-Adjusted EBITDA is a non-GAAP measure.
-For information on how we compute Adjusted EBITDA, and a reconciliation of Adjusted EBITDA to net loss on a GAAP basis, please refer to "Certain Operational and Financial Measures."

-Our net loss and Adjusted EBITDA will be impacted by the rate at which our revenue increases, including the impact of acquisitions, seasonality, and the amount and timing of our investments in our operations.
+For the three months ended March 31, 2016 and 2015, our revenue was \$69.2 million and \$37.2 million, respectively, representing a year-over-year increase of 86%, and our non-GAAP net revenue was \$63.6 million and \$37.2 million, respectively, representing a year-over-year increase of 71%.
+For the three months ended March 31, 2016 and 2015, we reported net income of \$2.3 million and a net loss of \$5.0 million, respectively, and Adjusted EBITDA of \$15.5 million and \$4.2 million, respectively.
+At March 31, 2016 and December 31, 2015, our assets were \$486.9 million and \$536.7 million, respectively.
+Non-GAAP net revenue and Adjusted EBITDA are non-GAAP measures.
+For information on how we compute non-GAAP net revenue and Adjusted EBITDA, and a reconciliation of non-GAAP net revenue to revenue and Adjusted EBITDA to net income (loss) on a GAAP basis, please refer to "Certain Operational and Financial Measures."
+Our net income (loss) and Adjusted EBITDA will be impacted by our non-GAAP net revenue, seasonality, and the amount and timing of our investments in our operations.